rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 Graphical interface
 --------------------
-Yade can be optionally compiled with qt4-based graphical interface.
+Yade can be optionally compiled with `QT <http://qt.io>`_ based graphical interface (qt4 and qt5 are supported).
 It can be started by pressing ``F12`` in the command-line, and also is started automatically when running a script.

 .. image:: fig/qt-gui.png